Glenrothes: Built environment and urban form

-Careful consideration was given to the form and infrastructure of the town, focusing on the creation of individual suburban type neighbourhoods (precincts), each with their own architectural identity.
+Careful consideration was given to the form and infrastructure of the town, focusing on the creation of individual suburban style neighbourhoods (precincts), each with their own architectural identity.
 Engineers, planners, builders and architects were tasked with creating not only good quality mass-produced housing but green spaces, tree planting, wildlife corridors and soft and hard landscaping.
 This was seen as an equally important part of the process, helping to provide a sense of place and connection to the land that a New Town was felt to need in order to become a successful place where people would want to live and raise children.
 Separating industry from housing areas in planned industrial estates was a key element of early plans.
 This was at the time seen as an important change from the "chaotic", congested and polluted industrial towns and cities of the previous centuries where cramped unsanitary housing and dirty industries were built in close proximity to one another.

-The vision for Glenrothes was to provide a clean, healthy and safe environment for the town's residents and much of the housing, as in most other new towns (especially in Scotland) took the form of council housing built by the Glenrothes Development Corporation.
-The provision of council housing, part of a nation-wide trend towards this type of tenure, gave the local development corporation an even greater overall ability to implement its vision of a planned built environment while also fulfilling one of the primary aims of the new towns: to create affordable housing for workers in areas that were to be centres of new industry and economic growth.
-The new homes simultaneously provided affordable housing for people being relocated from crowded "slum" areas in the industrial Central Belt (and Glasgow in particular), though the latter was less of priority for Glenrothes initially compared to other Scottish new towns such as East Kilbride and Cumbernauld which were more specifically planned to fulfill a so-called "overspill" function.
+The vision for Glenrothes was to provide a clean, healthy and safe environment for the town's residents.
+Much of the early housing, consistent with the other new towns and main growth areas in Scotland in the post-war period, was council housing delivered by the Glenrothes Development Corporation (GDC).
+This gave the GDC an even greater overall ability to implement its vision of a planned built environment while also fulfilling one of the primary aims of the new towns: to create mass housing for workers in areas that were to be centres of new industry and economic growth.
+The new homes simultaneously accommodated people being relocated from crowded "slum" areas in the industrial Central Belt (and Glasgow in particular).
+Although the latter was less of a priority for Glenrothes comparative to other Scottish new towns including East Kilbride and Cumbernauld which were more specifically planned to provide a so-called "overspill" function.